 For instance, if your dog ate a peanut-containing food and then licked an area with intact skin, the reaction would likely be confined to a skin rash (hives) in the area of that contact.

 In a study of 281 children with peanut allergy who had peanut butter applied to an area of skin for 15 minutes, 41 percent developed hives where the peanut butter had touched.
 None experienced a systemic, or widespread allergic reaction.

 Dog Treats and Bigger Reactions

 Now, if the area licked is instead around the mouth, nose or eyes, the dog’s saliva could, in theory, transfer some peanut allergen through the mucus membranes and trigger a more widespread reaction.

 For example, studies have detected peanut allergen in human saliva up to a few hours after eating peanuts, and 5 to 16 percent of food-allergic individuals have reported reactions through kissing.

 In addition, the risk depends on the age of your child as there have been anecdotal cases of young children with peanut allergy experiencing allergic reactions after directly playing with or ingesting peanut-containing pet food.

-Be sure to discuss with your child’s allergist, but for all of these reasons, the safest decision may be to ask the walker to stick with peanut- and nut-free dog treats.
+Be sure to discuss this with your child’s allergist, but for all of these reasons, the safest decision may be to ask the walker to stick with peanut- and nut-free dog treats.